aws-samples/run-active-passive-multi-region-apis/README.md

 * Set up your AWS CLI.
 For steps, see [Getting Started (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) We used AWS CLI 2.7.16
 * Install the latest version of [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install).
 We used Version 2.54.0
 * Install the latest version of [Node JS](https://nodejs.org/en/download/).
 We used v16.15.1
+* Install the latest version of [jq](https://stedolan.github.io/jq/download/).
+We used Version 1.6
 * AWS CodeCommit user setup in US-EAST-1 region (primary region used for this solution).
 Make sure to setup in your local account to validate CI/CD initiated secondary region failover process.
 Please refer [here](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html) for the steps.

 ### Solution Steps